-Then request the GRE waiver form through the Data Science Graduate Office via email at email@example.com.
-The Data Science Graduate Admissions Committee will review the request, as well as your supporting materials, during the application review period.
+Then request the GRE waiver form through the Office of Online Education via email at email@example.com.
+The Admissions Committee will review the request, as well as your supporting materials, during the application review period.

 If your native language is not English, the Test of English as a Foreign Language (TOEFL) exam is required for residential M.S. in Data Science applicants only.

 Applicants should have official TOEFL scores sent via ETS directly to Indiana University.